robsalamat/Pewlett-Hackard-Analysis/README.md

 ## III.
 Summary

-Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
+In summary, there will be **72,458 employees that will retire in the next 3 years**.
+This is actually **30% of the current employees** of the entire company and will be ver problematic.

-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+As the "silver tsunami" begins to make an impact, **16,981 roles need to be filled up in the first year alone.**

 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-The summary addresses the two questions and contains two additional queries or tables that may provide more insight